 Summary: Considering the results of the four theoretical modules presented previously, this module aims not only to study Winnicott’s psychoanalytic clinic but the whole spectrum of clinical modalities that he practiced, clarifying the theoretical foundations of each one of them as well as practiced and recommended procedures.
 In addition, the training proposed by Winnicott for professionals of different areas will be discussed in the light of his theory of the maturational processes and his psychopathology.

-8. Lecture: A. Therapeutic consultations in child psychiatry.
-B. Therapy on demand in child psychiatry
+Lecture 68: A. Therapeutic consultations in child psychiatry.
+B. Therapy on demand in

 VI.
 STC II: Winnicott’s brief clinical cases